 OK, that's good to hear.
 So I think that you guys are, as you mentioned, the first in Europe to do what you’re doing in many ways.
 And I think again, if you look at comparisons with the US, where there's more companies doing similar sorts of things, you tend to have a slightly different fee structure to the run of the mill ETF.
 So can you talk about a little bit about the fees that various investors have to pay relative to other ETFs?

-I’ll probably just comment on the, you know, what I call a FTSE tracker or, you know, the DAX in Germany or the CAC in France, those have become very kind of standardized, very easy for firms to replicate, so the costs are being reduced.
+I’ll probably just comment on the, you know, what I call a UK tracker or, you know, the DAX in Germany or the CAC in France, those have become very kind of standardized, very easy for firms to replicate, so the costs are being reduced.
 So there's been a lot of fee compression.

 You know, they probably in the old days started off around 50 basis points.
 You could probably do some of those now for five.
 So the market for that has really come down.
 It's about scale for those issuers.
 And that is a very efficient ETF tracker.

 And the thematic, I think there’s a little bit more involved.
 As I mentioned, you know, we work with experts, so there is a cost involved.
-I think if you look at the thematic market, we're covering global companies, not covering just say, the FTSE.
+I think if you look at the thematic market, we're covering global companies, not covering just say, the UK market.
 There's more inherent cost there.

 And I think the range you'll see is anywhere from 40 basis points, up to 75, 80 basis points in the thematic field.
 Most of ours, or three of ours, come in at 45 basis points.
 So at the lower end of the thematic space and I do think that's fair value.